I Dreamed: The Rod Lauren Story

 While the names of those small clubs may be lost to time, at least one of his early television appearances was significant enough to earn mention in the local Fresno Bee newspaper.

-On the weekend of August 14, 1958, Fresno’s KJEO-TV (Channel 47) staged a seventeen-hour telethon to support United Cerebral Palsy, beginning at 10 PM on Saturday night.
-Among the stars appearing on the broadcast were George Reeves, the star of television’s popular “Superman” series, and Los Angeles Rams star Elroy (Crazylegs) Hirsch, who had recently retired from his Hall of Fame football career to embark on the next chapter of his life.
+On the weekend of August 14, 1958, Fresno’s KJEO-TV (UHF Channel 47) staged a seventeen-hour telethon to support United Cerebral Palsy, beginning at 10 PM on Saturday night.
+Among the stars appearing on the broadcast were George Reeves, the star of television’s popular “Superman” series; the former Los Angeles Rams star Elroy (Crazylegs) Hirsch, who had recently retired from his Hall of Fame football career to embark on the next chapter of his life; and members of the Fresno Giants, the California League (Class A) minor-league affiliate of the National League’s San Francisco Giants.15The Giants of San Francisco were playing their inaugural season on the West Coast, having left Manhattan for California, along with their cross-borough rivals, the Brooklyn Dodgers, who were transplanted to Los Angeles.

 Also on the telethon lineup were numerous local acts, including Patricia (Pat) Markarian’s orchestra, “with Roger Strunk, vocalist,” as well as a vocal group known as The Buddies.